Located in subregion / area: Vallée de la Marne / Grande Vallée de la Marne

 Clicking on a village opens a field to the left with a link to the village profile.

 South: Oiry (grand cru), part of Côte des Blancs

 Southwest: Chouilly (grand cru), part of Côte des Blancs

-The Mareuil-sur-Aÿ commune covers 1148 ha and counts 1229 inhabitants (as of 2012), known as Marotiers and Marotières respectively.
-As the name indicates, it is a neighbour of Aÿ (four times as many inhabitants), and the built-up area in Mareuil is continuous with that of Aÿ across the commune border.
+As the name indicates, Mareuil-sur-Aÿ is a neighbour of Aÿ (four times as many inhabitants), and the built-up area in Mareuil is continuous with that of Aÿ across the commune border.